 There are many proposals that we do not consider because they do not meet the criteria stated in our website.
 We strive to fund ideas that are adventurous, thoughtful and challenge the status quo.
 They should have a fresh concept (not rehash an older idea) and a defined method of implementation that promotes new approaches and understanding of early childhood and pushes the boundaries of academic, social and cultural studies and practices.

-All written correspondence to the Caplan Foundation for Early Childhood should be directed to Amanda R. Oechler, CPA at 108 East Main Street, Lock Haven, Pennsylvania, 17745
+All written correspondence to the Caplan Foundation for Early Childhood should be directed to Amanda Liedtka, CPA, P.O.
+Box 746, Lock Haven PA, 17745

 This will open your default email client.
 If you are using a different client, please send the email to info@earlychildhoodfoundation.org, and use "Letter of Inquiry" as your subject line.